 A variety of communication protocols are available for the PAX and MPAX series.
 Only one of these cards can be installed at a time.
-When programming the unit via Crimson, a Windows[®] based program, the RS232, RS485 or USB Cards must be used.
-Note: For Modbus communications use RS485 Communications Output Card and configure Communication Type parameter (LYPE) for Modbus.
+When programming the unit via Crimson, a Windows[®] based program, the RS232 or RS485 Cards must be used.